-The Pennsylvania Department of Environmental Protection (PADEP) is the main agency responsible for enforcing regulatory standards regarding water and air quality.
-DEP is responsible for enforcing the state's Oil and Gas Act, as well as state regulations on drinking water quality, air quality and the environmental health of rivers and streams.

-Impacts of drilling on water quality are monitored by the Pennsylvania Fish and Boat Commission, the Susquehanna River Basin Commission (SRBC), the Delaware River Basin Commission (DRBC), and the U.S. Fish and Wildlife Service (LWV Study Guide V).
+Most citizen complaints appear to be handled by the Department of Environmental Protection (PA DEP), the state's primary enforcement agency regarding regulation of water and air quality which is responsible for enforcing the state's Oil and Gas Act.
+Impacts on water quality are also monitored by the Pennsylvania Fish and Boat Commission, the Susquehanna River Basin Commission [SRBC], the Delaware River Basin Commission (DRBC), and the U.S. Fish and Wildlife Service (LWV Study Guide V).

 The Pennsylvania DEP is currently funded at \$135 million dollars, supplemented by \$215 million in federal dollars.
 These funds are used to operate its 19 regional offices and eighty well inspectors employed by the DEP's Bureau of Oil and Gas Management.
 Funding has steadily decreased over the last few budget cycles.
 (State Impact Topics, n.d.)
-DEP recently quadrupled the size of its enforcement staff to 130 employees, 65 of whom are inspectors.
+DEP did quadruple the size of its enforcement staff to 130 employees, 65 of whom are inspectors.

 The state of Pennsylvania codified an inspections policy for oil and gas wells in 1989.
 Among other things, it states that a well must be inspected seven times before gas can be produced and at least once a year after the well has begun producing.
 An Earthworks analysis of state enforcement data claims that thousands of wells are not being inspected.
 The state claims these are mainly older wells (Begos, 2012).
+Unlike in Ohio and Texas, PA has no accessible on-line database of detailed inspections reports, copies of permits filed by operators, databases of citizen complaints and of spills, blowouts and other accidents.